Rennes thrash sorry Bordeaux as pressure rises on Petkovic

 Issouf Sissokho was sent off early in the second half for Bordeaux and Rennes piled on the misery with goals from Gaetan Laborde and Adrien Truffert before a late double by Serhou Guirassy.

-Rennes moved up to fourth and to within two points of the Champions League places.
-Bordeaux dropped to second last as Lorient and Metz climbed above the six-time French champions.
+Rennes moved back up to fourth, while Bordeaux dropped to second last as Lorient and Metz climbed above the six-time French champions.

 Philippe Clement earned his first win as Monaco coach with a 4-0 victory over Clermont.
 Wissam Ben Yedder came off the bench and scored twice, adding to Sofiane Diop's opener, before Caio Henrique bagged a fourth.